tranhuechi95/TodoList/README.md

 a) For client side, on signup, the initial and retyped password must match.
 TO FOLLOW UP: i would want to implement further checking on no `whitespace` in username or password; password must be at least 8 chars, alphanumeric.

 b) For server side, on signup, I do not allow duplicate username.
 This was done by checking whether the username provided by user was already inside the db.
 For login, I checked whether the username provided already exists in db.
 If it doesn't, I would prompt the user to signup.
 As for existing usernme, I would check whether the password matches.
 TO FOLLOW UP: I would want to hash the password and compare the hashed password with the one (hashed) stored in the db.
+Try `bcrypt`?.

 9) After the user has successfully logged in, the web app would automatically directs the user to their own todolist with the link `/todolist/:username`.
 This was done using `useHistory`